AbhishekRS4/IRL_transparent_objects_set/README.md

 ## Code
 * The code to collect and convert data into required formats is available in [scripts/](scripts/)
+* The main code used for the AI master's thesis work is available in another repository named [clearGraspPlus](https://github.com/AbhishekRS4/clearGraspPlus)

 ## Data
 * The dataset is available in [data/](data/)